Philodendron Birkin: Master Easy Maintenance Techniques

 1. Hold Moisture

 Coco Coir is made from coconut.
-Adding small amounts in the soil increases the retention of moisture to the level that is good for Birkin.
+Mixing in small amounts can help the soil hold just the right amount of moisture for the Birkin.

 Pot

 A porous pot is good for healthy growth.
 Try selecting a Terracotta pot rather than a plastic or glass pot.
-Clay pot improves the drainage of water and allows air to pass easily, securing the roots from root rot.
+A clay pot enhances water drainage and lets air flow freely, protecting the roots from rot.

 Water

 Watering the White wave birkin depends on environmental conditions.
 Living in conditions where air moisture is higher requires little water.
 The same is true in the winter season.
-Watering the plant once in three to four weeks is advisable in such a season.
+Watering schedule is once in three to four weeks.

 Light

 Direct, intense sunlight can harm it.
-Keeping it in bright, indirect sunlight can improve the coloring and growth.
+Putting it in bright indirect light can boost its color and growth.
 Placing in morning or evening sunlight can be a good solution.

 Fertilizer